mries92/EnderBag/readme.md

 [EnderBag Resource Pack](https://drive.google.com/file/d/1vIv1Z1259-t373P2_PKatjWAa9zHaqwh/view?usp=sharing) - Compatible pack.
 Feel free to extract assets and combine with your servers existing resource pack.

 From `1.18`, you can force clients to use your resource pack in `server.properties`.
 Point it to a hosted compatible resource pack and clients will download it when they join.

+## Softdepends
+When opening the ender bag, the displayed text will always be "Ender Chest", regardless of what the client language is set to.
+This can be fixed if you have ProtocolLib installed.